westland-valhalla/retired-warrior/README.md

 [![Real Pixels](http://img.youtube.com/vi/15aqFQQVBWU/0.jpg)](https://youtu.be/15aqFQQVBWU?t=44)

 It would be almost impossible to try to do something to pixels of an image with standard UNIX command line.
 This is generally achieved by downloading extra programs, namely [ImageMagick](https://en.wikipedia.org/wiki/ImageMagick).
-There are many [package managers](https://en.wikipedia.org/wiki/Package_manager) that help the user to install programms with a simple command: ```sudo apt-get install imagemagick```
+There are many [package managers](https://en.wikipedia.org/wiki/Package_manager) that help the user to install programs with a simple command: ```sudo apt-get install imagemagick```

 Doing custom work that nobody has ever thought of before is possible by writing new commands.
 Writing new commands, programs, or apps, is the definition of Programming.